jennahamlin/el_gato/docs/approach.md

 4. If multiple biallelic positions are identified, all sequences are recorded, and individual read pairs are identified, which map to each biallelic position(s).

 5. The correct allele for SBT is identified by analyzing the reads associated with each allele.
 Reads from each allele are searched for the *mompS*-1116R reverse primer sequence.
 The orientation of the reads that contain the primer sequence is assessed.
 If the primer maps 3'-5' relative to the reference sequence (i.e., in the reverse direction), this is consistent with the read pair originating from the correct copy of *mompS*.
-However, if the read containing the primer maps 5'-3' (i.e., in the forward direction) relative to *mompS*, this is consistent with the read pair originating from the wrong copy of *mompS*.
+However, if the read containing the primer maps 5'-3' (i.e., in the forward direction) relative to *mompS*, this is consistent with the read pair originating from possibly the wrong copy of *mompS*.

 6. The number of reads associated with each allele that contains the primer in the correct orientation relative to *mompS* is counted and compared.
 The correct allele is then chosen using the following criteria: